Darbepoetin Alfa (Aranesp®)

 This medication can increase the risk of blood clots, stroke and heart attack.
 If you experience symptoms of these problems, you should contact your healthcare provider immediately or go to an emergency room.
 Symptoms can include: swelling, redness or pain in an extremity, a cool or pale arm or leg, chest pain or pressure, pain in your arm, back, neck or jaw, shortness of breath, numbness or weakness on one side of the body, trouble talking, confusion or mental status changes.

 Studies of this medication have found that it may make some tumors grow faster, or result in people dying sooner from their cancer.
-In addition, some patients had serious heart problems, including heart attack, stroke and heart failure.
-For these reasons, there are strict restrictions on which patients can receive this therapy.
-Your doctor will talk to you about the risks of this therapy prior to starting treatment.
+You will be monitored for tumor progression during treatment.